open-mmlab/mmpretrain/docs/en/user_guides/config.md

   - For self-supervised leanrning, there are several `SelfSupervisors`, such as `MoCoV2`, `BEiT`, `MAE`, etc. You can find more details in the [API documentation](mmpretrain.models.selfsup).
   - For image retrieval tasks, it's usually `ImageToImageRetriever` You can find more details in the [API documentation](mmpretrain.models.retrievers).

-Usually, we use the `type` field to specify the class of the component and use other fields to pass the initialization arguments of the class.
+Usually, we use the **`type` field** to specify the class of the component and use other fields to pass the initialization arguments of the class.
 The {external+mmengine:doc}`registry tutorial <advanced_tutorials/registry>` describes it in detail.

-Here, we use the config fields of [`ImageClassifier`](mmpretrain.models.ImageClassifier) as an example to describe the below initialization arguments:
+Here, we use the config fields of [`ImageClassifier`](mmpretrain.models.classifiers.ImageClassifier) as an example to describe the initialization arguments as below:

 - `backbone`: The settings of the backbone.
 The backbone is the main network to extract features of the inputs, like `ResNet`, `Swin Transformer`, `Vision Transformer` etc. All available backbones can be found in the [API documentation](mmpretrain.models.backbones).
   - For self-supervised leanrning, some of the backbones are re-implemented, you can find more details in the [API documentation](mmpretrain.models.selfsup).